TLDR: No, we don’t think so - at least not far enough.

 8. Medics are experienced and trained in treating complications and issuing emergency care.

-11. Medics are confident, comfortable, and willing to say ‘no’ to patients.
-They (overall) put their patient’s welfare first and profits second.
+12. Medics are confident, comfortable, and willing to say ‘no’ to patients.
+They have a legal 'duty of care' and must put their patient’s welfare first and profits second.
 Of course, there will always be exceptions, but this is a reasonable generalisation.

-12. Medics have a duty of care for their patients, they will ensure they manage complications and seek assistance from colleagues if required.
+13. The duty of care medics have extends to the time following your treatment.
+They must ensure they look after you from the consultation and during and after your treatment.
+They will ensure they manage complications and seek assistance from colleagues if required.
 Lay practitioners can refuse to handle a complication, and the patient is forced to seek the help of either the NHS or a medic.

-14. A lay person can learn to inject and start putting into practice without having any medical background or real understanding of anatomy, how to treat or even recognise complications.
+14. A lay person can learn to inject and start putting what they have learned into practice without having any medical background or real understanding of anatomy, how to treat or even recognise complications.

-16. The majority of advanced and acclaimed aesthetic training courses simply do not allow non-medics to apply.
+17. The majority of advanced and acclaimed aesthetic training courses simply do not allow non-medics to train with them.